Adapalene (On the skin)

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

 - Do not use any other medicines on the treated skin areas without asking your doctor.
 Do not use any skin care products that can dry or irritate your skin.
 These include rough skin cleansers, hair removal products, soaps or cosmetics that cause dryness, or products that contain alcohol, astringents, spices, or lime.

 Warnings While Using This Medicine

 - At first, your acne may seem to get worse before it gets better.
-Keep using the medicine.
-In about 8 to 12 weeks your acne should start to clear up.
+Keep using the medicine as directed.

 Possible Side Effects While Using This Medicine

 Call your doctor right away if you notice any of these side effects:

 - Allergic reaction: Itching or hives, swelling in your face or hands, swelling or tingling in your mouth or throat, chest tightness, trouble breathing